 No. However, the Quantity History shows the total number of units of each inventory item that were received, adjusted, sold, and returned.

 How can I track my inventory?

 Enable inventory tracking on your items to be able to track their quantity on hand as they are sold and returned at the register.
 Learn more about inventory tracking here.

 How can I see when items are running low?

 Use the Inventory Reorder report to check which inventory items, variants, and raw goods are running low and need to be reordered.

-How is my cost of goods sold affected when I sell/return an item?
+How is my cost of goods sold affected when I sell or return an item?

-When you sell an item, your cost of goods sold increases by the cost of the item at the time of the sale.
-When you return an item, your cost of goods sold decreases by the cost of the item at the time it was originally sold, not by the item’s current cost.
+When you sell an item, the cost of goods sold increases by the cost of the item at the time of the sale.
+When you return an item, the cost of goods sold decreases by the cost of the item at the time it was originally sold, not by the item’s current cost.